vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 <img src="images_weather/pollennieuws.png" alt="Pollen nieuws" width="400px">

-This is the basic variant which show only the image.
+This is the basic variant that shows only the image.
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io